Comparing Bootcamps vs. Degrees

 What you pay can vary significantly depending on if you choose a coding bootcamp or degree.

-Students can complete a bootcamp for less than what it takes to earn a bachelor's degree.
+Students can often complete a bootcamp for less than what it takes to earn a bachelor's degree.
 However, the average cost of a coding bootcamp exceeds the average tuition for a two-year associate degree at a public college.

-College degrees from private, out-of-state universities typically cost the most.
+College degrees from private, out-of-state universities cost the most.
 Attending a public, in-state institution often can make a degree more affordable.
 The table below compares average program costs for a bootcamp, associate degree, or bachelor's degree.

 Source: NCES; Course Report